monikamikhaiel/Manara-aws-saa-Final-Project/README.md

   - Create Application Load Balancer (ALB)
   - Create WAF and bound the ALB to it
   - Create ACM certififcat to be added to the Listener to secure traffic
-  - Create 2 Security Groups one for ALB access and the other one for EC2
+  - Create 3 Security Groups one for ALB access , one for RDS and the third one for EC2
       * ALB Security Group:

       Inbound: Allow HTTPS (Port 443) traffic from 0.0.0.0/0 (internet).

+      Outbound: Allow traffic to the EC2 instances (Web Server Security Group).

+       * RDS Security Group:

+      Inbound: Allow traffic  (Postgres / Mysql Port 5432/3306) traffic from the EC2 instances Web Server Security Group .

       Outbound: Allow traffic to the EC2 instances (Web Server Security Group).

       * Web Server Security Group: